-The Company previously developed and commercialized two marketed products, EYSUVIS[®] (loteprednol etabonate ophthalmic suspension) 0.25%, for the short-term (up to two weeks) treatment of the signs and symptoms of dry eye disease, and INVELITYS[®] (loteprednol etabonate ophthalmic suspension) 1%, a topical twice-a-day ocular steroid for the treatment of post-operative inflammation and pain following ocular surgery.
-Both products applied a proprietary mucus-penetrating particle drug delivery technology, which the Company referred to as the AMPPLIFY[®] Drug Delivery Technology.
-On July 8, 2022, the Company closed the transaction (the "Alcon Transaction"), contemplated by the asset purchase agreement, dated as of May 21, 2022 (the "Asset Purchase Agreement"), by and between the Company, Alcon Pharmaceuticals Ltd. and Alcon Vision, LLC (together referred to as "Alcon"), pursuant to which Alcon purchased the rights to manufacture, sell, distribute, market and commercial Business").
+The Company previously developed and commercialized two marketed products, EYSUVIS® (loteprednol etabonate ophthalmic suspension) 0.25%, for the short-term (up to two weeks) treatment of the signs and symptoms of dry eye disease, and INVELTYS® (loteprednol etabonate ophthalmic suspension) 1%, a topical twice-a-day ocular steroid for the treatment of post-operative inflammation and pain following ocular surgery.
+Both products applied a proprietary mucus-penetrating particle drug delivery technology, which the Company referred to as the AMPPLIFY® Drug Delivery Technology.
+On July 8, 2022, the Company closed the transaction (the "Alcon Transaction"), contemplated by the asset purchase agreement, dated as of May 21, 2022 (the "Asset Purchase Agreement"), by and between the Company, Alcon Pharmaceuticals Ltd. and Alcon Vision, LLC (together referred to as "Alcon"), pursuant to which Alcon purchased the rights to manufacture, sell, distribute, market and commercialize EYSUVIS and INVELTYS and to develop, manufacture, market and otherwise exploit the Company's AMPPLIFY Drug Delivery Technology (collectively, the "Commercial Business").
 Alcon also assumed certain liabilities with respect to the Commercial Business at the closing of the Alcon Transaction.
 See Note 3, "Acquisitions and Divestitures", for additional information about the Alcon Transaction.